 The feeling of freedom that you have at the beginning of your digital nomad experience will fade, and it’s expedited by working a 9-5 still.

 When I embarked on my digital nomad journey, I was working Monday through Friday as a writer for an online magazine.
 At first, it was pure bliss!
-But then the days where I didn’t even leave the hostel until after dark started to accumulate.
-Every day I was invited out on snorkeling trips, hikes, to rent scooters.
+But then the days when I didn’t even leave the hostel until after dark started to accumulate.
+Every day I was invited out on snorkeling trips, and hikes, to rent scooters.
 Five out of seven days of the week, I said no.

 Because I still had a desk job, I was saying no to every amazing offer to do a job that I disliked and resented more every day.

 It may sound spoiled to resent a job that pays you money and allows you to work from anywhere, but in reality: a job that suits your lifestyle perfectly is out there.
 It’s worth fighting for.